Stacking transmission spectra of different exoplanets: Realistic model transmission spectra

 So far we have considered the simple cases of stacking two and three planets with regularly spaced parameters and compositions (Figures \ref{fig:stacking_test_1}, \ref{fig:stacking_test_2}, \ref{fig:two_planet_grid_identical}, \ref{fig:two_planet_grid_variable}) and two planets with compositions drawn at random (Figure \ref{fig:two_planet_grids_different_Z_and_CtoO}).
 Now we extend to stacking 5 planets, each with a randomly drawn surface gravity $g$, T$_{\mathrm{eq}}$, $\log Z$ and C/O from the same range of parameter space defined above (hot Jupiters).
 This represents the more likely scenario whereby, in reality, one would stack multiple planets with different parameters and compositions, the latter of which are not known \textit{a priori}.

 For this test, we draw 5 random planets 1000 times and compute the RMS between the stacked spectrum and geometric mean abundance spectrum for each of the 1000 iterations.
 We show the results in Figure \ref{fig:5_planet_grid} (left column), where the accompanying histograms are particularly informative.
 These histograms represent the RMS of the difference between the five planet stacked spectra and geometric mean abundance spectra, collapsed along surface gravity and temperature.
+The larger RMS values when collapsing along surface gravity arise because each $g$ bin includes planets spanning a wide range of $\mathrm{T_{eq}}$, which, as we showed above, can cause large residuals between the geometric mean abundance spectrum and the stacked spectrum.
+When we instead collapse along $\Delta(\mathrm{T_{eq}})$, we recover a clear positive correlation between RMS and $\Delta(\mathrm{T_{eq})}$, despite each $\Delta(\mathrm{T_{eq}})$ bin spanning a range of surface gravities, highlighting the sensitivity of stacking to $\mathrm{T_{eq}}$ and its relative insensitivity to $g$.

-We find that the RMS is insensitive to $g$ but is sensitive to $\mathrm{T_{eq}}$.
-Specifically, the RMS is only less than the uncertainty in the stacked spectrum (shown by the grey dashed lines on the histograms) when the range of the five planets' temperatures is $\lesssim 600$\,K. To verify this, we repeated this test with a narrower range of allowed temperatures (1200--1700\,K) and found that the RMS between the geometric mean abundance spectrum and the stacked spectrum was smaller than the spectral uncertainties in all cases where the range of C/O within the five planet sample was moderate ($\Delta(\mathrm{C/O}) \lesssim 0.6$, Figure \ref{fig:5_planet_grid}, right column).
+This test reveals that the RMS is only less than the uncertainty in the stacked spectrum ($=0.21 \Delta R_t/H$, shown by the red lines on the histograms) when the range of the five planets' temperatures is $\lesssim 600$\,K. To verify this, we repeated this test with a narrower range of allowed temperatures (1200--1700\,K) and found that the RMS between the geometric mean abundance spectrum and the stacked spectrum was smaller than the spectral uncertainties in all cases (Figure \ref{fig:5_planet_grid}, right column).
 This confirms the results of our simplified models in a more realistic context: stacking can be highly effective, but only within sensible ranges of temperature and composition.